SiyiP/linked-blog-starter-md/12 Psych/MMT Anti-Seizure Medications_Blumer.md

 	3. huge treatment for bipolar depression
 	4. SE: <mark style="background: #FFF3A3A6;">steven johnson syndrome if you don't start low...</mark> - diplopia too
 4. levetiracetam
+	1. elevator = has a SV2A
-	1. binds selevtively to the synpatic vesicular protein <mark style="background: #FFF3A3A6;">SV2A, modding synpatic release of glutamate and GABA.... reducing these</mark> huge amoutns of excitatory things
+	2. binds selevtively to the synpatic vesicular protein <mark style="background: #FFF3A3A6;">SV2A, modding synpatic release of glutamate and GABA.... reducing these</mark> huge amoutns of excitatory things
-	2. for add - on focal seizures, gen tonic clonic + generalized myoclonic ones
+	3. for add - on focal seizures, gen tonic clonic + generalized myoclonic ones
-	3. note - t<mark style="background: #FFF3A3A6;">his is very well tolerated. </mark>
+	4. note - t<mark style="background: #FFF3A3A6;">his is very well tolerated. </mark>

 narrow spec - mostly focal ; wide variety of targets
 1. carbamazepine